 Hopefully, it will be clear from the above that FCs are an exciting new addition to the Cayman Islands which can only help to increase the appeal of the Cayman Islands as an international financial centre.

-Andrew Miller Partner.
+Partner.
 Andrew specialises in all aspects of Cayman Islands and British Virgin Islands international wealth structuring for individuals and financial institutions.
-He is well recognised with awards and distinctions, including a STEP Founder's Award and being named in the 2018 Private Client Global Elite; a "Leading Individual" in Trusts & Private Client Legal 500 2018; and as "Highly Regarded" by IFLR 2018.
-He is past Chairman of STEP Cayman; a founding board member of the STEP LatAm Conference and the STEP Cayman International Wealth Structuring Forum; a member of the International Tax Planning Association and The International Academy of Estate and Trust Law and an overseas member of the Chancery Bar Association.
-Prior to joining Bedell Cristin, Andrew was a partner and head of the global wealth structuring group at another major Cayman Islands firm for sixteen years where he joined after thirteen years at a major London law firm.
+He is well recognised with awards and distinctions, including a STEP Founder's Award and being named in the 2023 Private Client Global Elite; a "Leading Individual" in Who's Who Legal 2023; as "highly praised" in Chambers High Net Worth 2023; as "a seasoned professional.
+He is a wealth of knowledge and highly respected" in the IFLR1000 2023.
+He is past chairman of STEP Cayman; the co-chairman of the STEP Cayman Legislative Committee, and a founding board member of the STEP LatAm Conference and the STEP Cayman International Wealth Structuring Forum.
+He is also the editor of the STEP Directory Cayman section.
+Prior to joining Bedell Cristin, Andrew was a partner and head of the global wealth structuring group at another major Cayman Islands firm.